kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 degrees into hours, minutes, seconds or degrees, minutes and seconds.
-Finally the function :func:`celestial.skymatrix` is also available to :mod:`wcs`; it calculates the rotation matrix to convert a coordinate from one sky system to another and it calculates the E-terms (see backgound documentation  for celestial) if appropriate.
+Finally the function :func:`celestial.skymatrix` is also available to :mod:`wcs`; it calculates the rotation matrix to convert a coordinate from one sky system to another and it calculates the E-terms (see background documentation  for celestial) if appropriate.
 Usually you will only use this function to compare rotation matrices with matrices from the literature or to do some debugging.
 Some examples on the Python command line:

+**Formatting spatial coordinates:**

 >>> wcs.lon2hms(45.0)
 '03h 00m  0.0s'